augusto-herrmann/transparencia-dados-abertos-brasil/CONTRIBUTING.md

+How to contribute to this project.

+Este texto também está disponível em português: 🇧🇷[CONTRIBUIR.md](CONTRIBUIR.md).

 ## Intro

 Thank you for your interest in contributing to this project.
-In order for us to keep everyone's contributions organized, please follow these guidelines before you start hacking away.
+In order for us to keep everyone's contributions organised, please follow these guidelines before you start hacking away.

 ## Language